PixelRocket-Shop/oldskool-html-bootstrap/README.md

 We used Webpack 4 to compile and build the template.
 [You can read more about Webpack here](https://webpack.js.org/).

 There are two commands for you to run for Webpack:

-**npm start** This starts the Webpack devserver.
+**npm start** - this starts the Webpack devserver.
 It will automatically open the site in your browser.
 Any time you save a file, the browser will refresh.
 Be aware that if you amend the JSON data, or add a new file after starting Webpack devserver, you may have to restart Webpack for it to pickup the new file/data change.

-**npm run build** This builds your template.
+**npm run build** - this builds your template.
 It uses the files located in the src folder and outputs the compiled files to the dist folder.

 ## Bootstrap Documentation
 Bootstrap already has a comprehensive documentation site that will guide you in setting up and using all default Bootstrap features.
 Please refer to Bootstrap's doc site first for any default Bootstrap features: [Visit Bootstrap's Doc Site](https://getbootstrap.com/docs/5.0/getting-started/introduction/)